urayz/hackintosh-opencore-h310cmhdv-i39100f/README.md

  - If you want to start from beginning, just read the guide from Dortania on link above.
 It's easy and I'm using the pre-built SSDT files.
  - I had experienced one of Troubleshooting note from Dortania, that was stuck on `ramrod` after installation process completed.
 If you experienced this too, you should wait for a while until the system is boot up.
 After that everything work on it's place.

+ ## Using My File

+ - If you want use my file, don't forget to change the SMBIOS